 What Is ‘EDI Capable’?

-In the simplest terms, being EDI capable is an organization’s ability to take on and implement an EDI software for streamlined business communication with partners, vendors, suppliers, and other customers.
-While the term “EDI capable” might be straightforward, there are many business influencers who don’t know what it takes to accommodate and leverage this vital logistics communication technology.
+In the simplest terms, being EDI capable is the ability to run an EDI software for streamlined business communication with your partners, vendors, suppliers, customers, etc. While the term "EDI capable" might be straightforward, there are many business influencers who don't know what it takes to accommodate and leverage this vital logistics communication technology.

 What it Means to be EDI Capable